Parameter estimation with a class of outer probability measures: Uncertain variable

 \section{Uncertain variable}

 One of the fundamental concepts in the considered representation of uncertainty is the one of \emph{uncertain variable} which is used as an analogue of the concept of random variable in standard probability theory.
-We consider a sample space $\Omega_{\r}$ of probabilistic outcomes that is equipped with a $\sigma$-algebra $\calF$ and a probability measure $\bbP$ in order to represent the involved randomness.
+We consider a sample space $\Omega_{\r}$ of probabilistic outcomes that is equipped with a probability distribution $\bbP$ in order to represent the involved randomness.
 We also consider another sample space $\Omega_{\u}$ which contains all the possible states of deterministic phenomena.
-There is no probability measure associated with $\Omega_{\u}$ so that no $\sigma$-algebra needs to be defined.
-However, there is a reference element in $\Omega_{\u}$ that corresponds to the actual value of the considered parameters and which we denote $\omega_{\u}^{*}$.
+There is no probability measure associated with $\Omega_{\u}$; instead, there is a reference element in $\Omega_{\u}$ that corresponds to the actual value of the considered parameters and which we denote $\omega_{\u}^{*}$.
 In general, the probability measure $\bbP$ might be conditional on the state $\omega_{\u}$ of the non-random phenomena described in $\Omega_{\u}$, in which case we write it as $\bbP(\bscdot \given \omega_{\u})$.

-\begin{example} Consider an experiment where an operator is asked to \begin{enumerate*}[label=\roman*)] \item pick any die he fancies from a box containing unfair dice differently biased and \item throw it. \end{enumerate*} Part~\ref{it:dieExample_pick} of the experiment, i.e.\ the selection of the die, can be modelled as deterministic and described by $\omega_{\u}$ whereas part~\ref{it:dieExample_throw} can be modelled as random and the outcome is determined through the law $\bbP(\bscdot \given \omega_{\u})$ which depends on the deterministic selection $\omega_{\u}$ of the die. \end{example}
+\begin{example} Consider an experiment where an operator is asked to \begin{enumerate*}[label=\roman*)] \item pick any dice he fancies from a box containing $N$ unfair dice differently biased and \item throw it. \end{enumerate*} Part~\ref{it:dieExample_pick} of the experiment, i.e.\ the selection of the dice, can be modelled as deterministic and described by $\omega_{\u} \in \Omega_{\u} = \{1,\dots,N\}$ whereas part~\ref{it:dieExample_throw} can be modelled as random with the outcome in $\Omega_{\r} = \{1,\dots,6\}$ determined through the law $\bbP(\bscdot \given \omega_{\u})$ which depends on the selection $\omega_{\u}$ of the dice. \end{example}

-In \Cref{ex:unfairDie}, one could argue that the selection of the die is random and/or that throwing the die is deterministic.
+In Example~\ref{ex:unfairDie}, one could argue that the selection of the dice is random and/or that throwing the dice is deterministic.
 The viewpoint considered in this article, which is reminiscent of the frequentist approach, is that experiments that are expected to yield different outcomes with a certain frequency when repeated infinitely can be appropriately modelled as random whereas experiments that cannot easily be repeated or for which there is no regularity in the outcomes might be modelled as deterministic but uncertain.
+In the latter case, a possibility function is used to model the information available about the specific outcome of the phenomenon of interest.
+Parameters of statistical models can also be considered deterministic in general.